n-szulc/fingeRNAt/README.md

 |  `PuPy` |   OK  | OK |  Does not work|   OK  |
 | `Counter`  |  OK |  OK | Does not work  |  OK |

 	Please note, that we consider both oxygens from phosphate group (OP1 and OP2) of nucleic acid as negatively charged, therefore fingeRNAt will not consider differently named atoms as anions.

-* If you have a residue with non-canonical name and non-canonical atom name, e.g. P9
+* If you have a residue with non-canonical name and non-canonical atom name e.g. P9

 |   | `FULL`  | `SIMPLE`  | `PBS`  | `XP`  |
 |:-:|:-:|:-:|:-:|:-:|